cgoliver/rnaglib/README.md

 Then one can start using the packages functionalities by importing them in one's python script.

-## Updating RNA structure database
+## Setup: updating RNA structure database

 Run the `rnaglib_download` script to fetch the database of annotated structures.
 By default it will download to `~/.rnaglib`.
 Use the `--help` flag for more options.